Demographics of Saudi Arabia: Languages

 The official language of Saudi Arabia is Arabic.
 Saudi Sign Language is the principal language of the deaf community.
-The large expatriate communities also speak their own languages, the most numerous of which are Urdu (4,000,000) which after Arabic is widely used especially among the South Asian community, which makes the largest community of expatriate, Bengali (2,500,000), Indonesian (850,000), Filipino/Tagalog (700,000), Malayalam (447,000), Rohingya (400,000), and Egyptian Arabic (300,000).
+The large expatriate communities also speak their own languages, the most numerous of which are Urdu (4,000,000) which after Arabic is widely used especially among the South Asian community, which makes the largest community of expatriate, Bengali (2,500,000), Indonesian (850,000), Filipino/Tagalog (700,000), Malayalam (447,000), Rohingya (400,000), Telugu (388,888), and Egyptian Arabic (300,000).

 Religion

 The government does not ask about religion on their census surveys.
-However, according to official statistics, in 2020, 85-90% of Saudi Arabian citizens were Sunni Muslims, 10-12% are Shia.
+However, according to official statistics, in 2020, 85–90% of Saudi Arabian citizens were Sunni Muslims, 10–12% are Shia.
 The rest are other forms of Islamic minorities.
 Other smaller communities reside in the south, with Ismaili Shia's constituting around half of the population of the province of Nejran, and a small percentage of the Holy Islamic cities of Mecca and Medina.

 In 2022, there is a Christian population in the country of approximately 2.1 million; there are also groups of Hindus, Buddhists and Sikhs in the country.

 According to a poll in 2013 by WIN-Gallup International, 5% of 502 Saudi Arabians surveyed stated they were "convinced atheists".
+While there is no penal code in Saudi Arabia that prohibits it, apostasy (the renunciation of a religion) may be punishable by death under Saudi Sharia law.

 In 2022, the Kingdom's total population was approximately 35 million; it was estimated that of these, over one-third were foreign workers.